H-ISAC Frequently Asked Questions

 • Home Health Care Agencies

-How long has H-ISAC operated?
+How long has Health-ISAC operated?

-H-ISAC was launched in 2010 responding to the cybersecurity and physical security needs of global healthcare and public health critical infrastructure.
+Health-ISAC was launched in 2010 responding to the cybersecurity and physical security needs of global healthcare and public health critical infrastructure.

-How is H-ISAC recognized?
+How is Health-ISAC recognized?

-Why is belonging to H-ISAC so important?
+Why is belonging to Health-ISAC so important?

 As each member organization shares Cyber Threat Intel across the sector, the virtual landing space for malicious attackers is reduced.